-- Pat the chicken dry and season both sides with salt and pepper and place in the bottom of crock pot.
+- Spray a 6 quart crockpot with cooking spray.
+Pat the chicken dry and season both sides with salt and pepper and place in the bottom of the crockpot.

-- Place the lid on the slow cooker and cook on low for 3 1/2 – 4 hours, or just until chicken is cooked through.
+- In a medium-sized bowl, whisk together the honey, soy sauce, onion powder, ginger, Sriracha, ketchup, oil, and garlic.
+Pour over chicken.
+Place the lid on the slow cooker and cook on low for 3 1/2 – 4 hours, or just until chicken is cooked through.
 This will vary on how large your chicken is.

 - Remove the lid and carefully remove the chicken to a carving board.

 - Make a slurry of the cornstarch and water by whisking together the two until the cornstarch is all dissolved.
 Add the slurry to the sauce in the crockpot, gently mix and replace the cover.

 - Replace lid and cook sauce on high for ten more minutes or until slightly thickened.